 BMW’s Roadside Assistance covers the basics, including battery jump-starts, delivery of fuel or operating fluids, tire changes, and lockout services.
 It also provides towing to the nearest authorized BMW dealer for mechanical issues, hazard damage, or even an accident.

 Don’t expect a tow truck automatically, however.
-For example, if your BMW CPO vehicle breaks down for not being able to start, BMW employs what it calls a Master Technician Team to attempt to diagnose the problem remotely.
+If your BMW CPO vehicle breaks down for not being able to start, BMW employs what it calls a Master Technician Team to attempt to diagnose the problem remotely.
 Using the car’s telematics technology to access vehicle data and warning messages, the team may be able to recommend over the phone some steps you can try.

 In addition, BMW Roadside Assistance includes trip interruption assistance for certain repairs that leave you without transportation while far from home.
 This benefit will help arrange alternate transportation or hotel accommodations and will reimburse your out-of-pocket costs up to $1,000 per incident.